English Language Teaching Research Partnership Awards

 A series of videos featuring different ways that video is being used in language teacher education is now available from the ViLTE website.

-The videos are also available from a youtube channel.
 Steve Mann gave a talk about the project at IATEFL 2018 and there is a blog about the talk at

 EIM-UB Teacher Development written by Jessica Mackay.

 This is a recording of the joint University of Warwick and IATEFL Research SIG webinar held on 8th February 2018.